0x4159/carray-converter/README.md

 | Indentation | Set the indentation for each line with elements.
 Select from the list of options or input a custom string |

 ## Notes
-- Only the first set of curly braces are converted
+- Only the the data in the first set of curly braces is converted
 - Text before and after the curly braces are preserved (whitespace trimmed)